 In a hurry?
 Click here to skip my introductory rambling & disclaimer and get right to the cure!

 I am not a doctor, nor do I play one on TV.
 However, I believe I have found a cure for hiccups that takes only 30 seconds and requires no extra “props”.
 I initially discovered this around 1994, and I’ve been using it successfully ever since.
-In late 2004 I decided to post it on the Internet.
-I do not know how or why this works, and if by chance you might be a doctor or have other knowledge of why this works, please let me know.
+In late 2004 I decided to post it on this website as The 30-Second Hiccup Cure.

 I have seen many “cures” for hiccups…. drinking a glass of water, having someone “scare” you (get real), breathing into a paper bag, etc. If anything, many of these cures seem like cures because eventually the hiccups go away.
 To me, that isn’t a cure…. it is something to do until the hiccups go away!
 And some of these cures sound ridiculous, if not impossible to do (ever try standing on your head while drinking a glass of water?!?).
 The cure I use is easy to do and the results are immediate.
 All it takes is 30 seconds to try it, and you don’t need any “props”, such as paper bags, water, etc. You can do it anytime, anywhere.
 You have nothing to lose but your hiccups!
 And I even offer a click-back guarantee.
 If my cure doesn’t work for you, click your browser’s Back button and go back to your search page. 🙂